canjs/can-connect-signalr/docs/signalR.md

     provides a default name for this method (hub name + "GetList").
 Use this property to overwrite that name.

     @option {String} listDataName
-    The name of the event listener your `SignalR` proxy you will use to listen for object lists retrieved from your hub.
+    The name of the RPC listener your `SignalR` proxy you will use to listen for object lists retrieved from your hub.
     `can-connect-signalr` provides a default name for this method (hub name + "ListData").
 Use this property to overwrite that name.